lukastriescoding/evogfuzzplusplus/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 &nbsp;

+# Info

+To get a better grasp of what we did, we added a Jupyter Notebook, named ```eval``` that one can run through.
+It contains a basic example that shows our work.

 # EvoGFuzz

 Welcome to the **EvoGFuzz** repository!
 This repository houses the source code for the innovative grammar-based fuzzing tool EvoGFuzz, as first documented in our paper _Evolutionary Grammar-Based Fuzzing_ that was presented at [SSBSE'2020](http://ssbse2020.di.uniba.it/).